MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

 When you're satisfied with the responses a model returns in the playground, you can develop client applications that consume it.
 Microsoft Foundry provides a REST API and multiple language-specific SDKs that you can use to connect to the deployed model and chat with it.

 1. In the **Chat** pane, view the **Call model** tab.
 This tab shows sample code that a client application can use to chat with the model.
-Above the sample code, you can choose preferences for:
+Above the sample code, you can choose preferences for programming language (for example, Python, JavaScript, C#, and others) and authentication method (key-based or Microsoft Entra ID).
-    - **API**: The OpenAI API is a common standard for implementing conversations with generative AI models.
-There are two variants of the OpenAI API that you can use:
-        - **Completions**: A broadly used programmatic syntax for submitting prompts to a model.
-        - **Responses**: A newer syntax that offers greater flexibility for building apps that converse with both standalone models and with *agents*.
-    - **Language**: You can write code to consume a model in a wide range of programming languages, including Python.
-Microsoft C#, JavaScript, and others.
-    - **SDK**: You can use a language-specific SDK, which encapsulates the low-level communication details between the client and model; or you can work directly with the REST API, enabling you to have full control over the HTTP request messages that your client sends to the model.
-    - **Authentication**: To use a model deployed in Microsoft Foundry, the client application must be authenticated.
-You can implement authentication using:
-        - **Key-based authentication**: The client app must present a security key (which you can find by selecting the key icon above the code sample)
-        - **Microsoft Entra ID authentication**: The client app presents an authentication token based on an identify that is assigned to it (or to the current user).

 1. Select the following code options:
     - **Language**: Python